Wasserwecken/markdownpaper/content.md

 # markdownpaper
 Use markdown[markdown] syntax to create beautiful documentations, scientific scripts or papers, through a single static HTML file without runtime dependencies or build processes.

-There is no need for NPM, Ruby, Python, Perl Envirnment, Docker container, Java runtime, online services or subscription.
+There is no need for NPM, Ruby, Python, Perl Environment, Docker container, Java runtime, online services or subscription.
 It runs offline *(if your really want to)*, it runs anywhere without any installation, and uses a simple syntax *(markdown)* to define content.